Aug. 14 primary results: Wisconsin, Minnesota, Vermont, Connecticut

 Bryan Steil, a former Ryan aide, defeated five other challengers with 51.58 percent of the vote to earn the GOP bid as Republicans hope to keep the long-held seat red come November.

-GOP Primary - Steil, Bryan Votes: 30,883 Vote Percentage: 51.58 %
+GOP Primary – Bryan Steil Votes: 30,883 Vote Percentage: 51.58 %

-Dem Primary - Bryce, Randy Votes: 36,397 Vote Percentage: 59.58 %
+Dem Primary – Randy Bryce Votes: 36,397 Vote Percentage: 59.58 %

 Gubernatorial primary results: